becdetat/handy-angular-things/style-guide.md

 # Angular style guide

-This isn't a comprehensive style guide.
+This is an early work in progress, it is not a comprehensive style guide.
 I would recommend using [John Papa's style guide](https://github.com/johnpapa/angular-styleguide) as a better starting point.
-I personally have some different styles than John's, mainly due to using ES6 or Typescript and less experience with the platform.
+I personally have some different styles than John's, mainly due to using ES6 or Typescript classes.

 Sometimes I show method syntax or class syntax, sometimes both.
-Class syntax is preferred but sometimes method syntax has less friction and can be easier to control `this` (by closing over `self`).
+Class syntax is preferred but sometimes method syntax has less friction and is easier to control `this` (by closing over `self`).
 I don't see a problem with mixing both styles in the one project.

 ## Table of contents